awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 To restore a DB instance from a DB snapshot, use the AWS CLI command [restore\-db\-instance\-from\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html)\.

 In this example, you restore from a previously created DB snapshot named `mydbsnapshot`\.
 You restore to a new DB instance named `mynewdbinstance`\.
+This example also sets the allocated storage size\.

 You can specify other settings\.
 For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.